searchspring/snap/packages/snap-controller/README.md

 The heart of controlling Search, Autocomplete, & Finder functionality.
 The Controller is responsible for tying various Snap services together.

 Although `@searchspring/snap-controller` is published as a standalone package, it is not intended to be used directly.
-Internally it is a depdancy of the `@searchspring/snap-preact` package.
+Internally it is a dependency of the `@searchspring/snap-preact` package.

 ## Configuration